Sideboard

 Card Draw

 All of these cards help me dig in some way, especially for equipment, while Gwyn is unavailable in the Command Zone.
 Castle Locthwain is obviously not a card advantage engine driven by synergy, but it has been a helpful failsafe for bad luck games, where I need just one piece of equipment, one land, or one equipment bearer before my hand to starts functioning.
 As many inclusions as possible are trying to stay “on-theme” as knights or equipment, with the notable exception of Kayla's Reconstruction for its density of possible hits in my deck’s curve and its ability to put those cards straight into play.
-(Kayla’s Reconstruction can currently hit 34 cards—11 Knights and 23 Artifacts—but as I mention in the tips at the end, I would not recommend an X value higher than 2.)
+(As of Final Fantasy, Kayla’s Reconstruction hits 40 cards—15 Knights and 25 Artifacts—but as I mention in the tips at the end, I would not recommend an X value higher than 2.)

 Tutors